agiliq/agiliq-jekyll/_posts/2017-12-11-adventures-in-advanced-django-orm-with-hyperloglog.markdown

 date:   2017-12-11 22:54:38+05:30
 categories: django
 author: shabda
+featured: true
+featured_excerpt: Counting distinct object is a common operation.
+Most databases and Django make its simple.
+But can we do quickly?
+Is Django ORM upto the task?
+Find out in this post.
 ---

 Counting distinct object is a common operation.
 Most databases and Django make its quite simple to do so.
 Given appropriate tables or models you would be doing something like